You Enjoy Small Talk More Than You Think

 What experts say about the study

-Nicholas Epley, professor of behavioral science at the University of Chicago (USA) and author of the book Hello: The Unexpected Power of Choosing to Connect, said, “Knowing how a conversation might start doesn’t mean you know how it will end, and the conversation process itself often leads to a much more interesting outcome.”
+Nicholas Epley, professor of behavioral science at the University of Chicago and author of the book Hello: The Unexpected Power of Choosing to Connect, said, “Knowing how a conversation might start doesn’t mean you know how it will end, and the conversation process itself often leads to a much more interesting outcome.”

 He believes these results clearly show that fear of a boring conversation shouldn’t stop you from starting one.

-“After all, if a conversation becomes boring, you have an amazing opportunity to make it better!”
-Professor Nicholas Epley.
+“After all, if a conversation becomes boring, you have an amazing opportunity to make it better!” said Professor Nicholas Epley.

-He thinks people are reluctant to engage, especially when society and circumstances don’t encourage it.
+He thinks people are reluctant to engage, especially when society and circumstances don’t encourage engagement.
 This is one reason why, when traveling on public transport, passengers usually turn to their gadgets and avoid casual chats.
 But, as Professor Good noted, people readily start conversations when their routine is suddenly disrupted, “forcing them out of autopilot.”

 Photo: pexels.com